dominikWin/LibraryAttendance/README.md

 ## Install

-This is the subdir version of the program, it should be located in `libraryattendance/` inside the hosted directory.
+The name of the program by default is libraryattendance and is hosted from the `libraryattendance/` inside the hosted directory.
+You can change this name in the Makefile; if you do all parts of the program will use the new name.

-### Apache
+### Packages

 Requires apache2, mysql-server, php5, and php5-mysql (Debian packages).

-(Optional) If you access the site at this point you will be able to see the login screen, but there will be an error message.

 ### MySQL